lsm5/docker/docs/sources/reference/commandline/cli.md

                                                    if no value is provided: default to the default route MTU or 1500 if no default route is available
       -p, --pidfile="/var/run/docker.pid"        Path to use for daemon PID file -r, --restart=true                         Restart previously running containers
-      -s, --storage-driver=""                    Force the Docker runtime to use a specific storage driver --selinux-enabled=false                    Enable selinux support
+      -s, --storage-driver=""                    Force the docker runtime to use a specific storage driver --storage-opt=[]                           Set storage driver options
-      --storage-opt=[]                           Set storage driver options
+      --selinux-enabled=false                    Enable selinux support.
+SELinux does not presently support the BTRFS storage driver
       --tls=false                                Use TLS; implied by tls-verify flags --tlscacert="/home/sven/.docker/ca.pem"    Trust only remotes providing a certificate signed by the CA given here --tlscert="/home/sven/.docker/cert.pem"    Path to TLS certificate file